 Overseas manufacturers producing intermediate or finished veterinary chemical products for the Australian market need to comply with equivalent standards to manufacturers in Australia.

-This means overseas manufacturers need to provide acceptable evidence of overseas GMP compliance to the APVMA before the product can be registered—and supplied—in Australia.
+This means overseas manufacturers need to provide acceptable evidence of overseas GMP compliance to the Australian Pesticides and Veterinary Medicines Authority (APVMA) before the product can be registered and supplied in Australia.
 This applies to manufacturers involved in any step of manufacture.

-Applications to change manufacturer should also include evidence of GMP compliance.
+Applications to change manufacturers should also include evidence of GMP compliance.